 Things I learnt when self-hosting my own podcast

-I host my own podcast (it’s called Podnews podcasting news, a daily news briefing about podcast and on-demand).
+Podnews hosts its own podcast (it’s called Podnews Daily, a daily news briefing about podcast and on-demand).
 I’ve learnt quite a lot about self-hosting it.
 I thought I’d write down some detail.

 Here’s my setup.
 I use a web server on Amazon Lightsail, which produces an RSS feed.
 I wrote the RSS feed generation script, which uses a database.
-I host the audio on Amazon S3.
+The RSS feed is written to a static file on my Lightsail server; I host the audio on Amazon S3.

-Amazon Cloudfront is in front of both of these.
-Cloudfront is charged based on total bandwidth transferred.
+Amazon CloudFront is in front of both of these.
+CloudFront is charged based on total requests, and total bandwidth transferred.

 (Here are all the tools I use.)